How long is the OMSI WebDisk going to exist?

 The current operator will search for a new operator together with our staff (OMSI-WebDisk) and Aerosoft ("Publisher").
 Current co-operators are favoured because they already know the system and our mentality how to manage our platform, the users, our partner (the publisher Aerosoft) and - last but not least - the game "OMSI" as best.

-How would - in the unlikely event - the shutdown of the "OMSI WebDisk" take place?
+How would the shutdown of the "OMSI WebDisk" take place?

 We already said: That is currently not predominant and only a hypothetical What if? scenario!
 If the horror scenario occurs, it takes an orderly course: